SamQuindo/testgithubpages/index.md

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/SamQuindo/testgithubpages/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Support or Contact
+### Support or Contact the best person in the world?

-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+Want to learn how to be the best?
+Message me on faebook [documentation](https://www.facebook.com/STEVEVEVEVEVE/) or [contact support](https://www.facebook.com/STEVEVEVEVEVE) and we’ll help you sort it out.